-London has turned up the heat to unprecedented levels this summer!
+Looks like summer has finally arrived in London!
 With some of the best rooftop and terraces anywhere in the world, tourists, locals, foodies and day-drinkers will be flocking to these hot spots as the temperatures rise.
-From swanky new Mayfair openings to edgy Shoreditch offerings, here’s London’s hottest rooftop bars and terrace restaurants for 2022.
+From swanky Mayfair rooftops to edgy Shoreditch terraces, here’s our guide to London’s hottest rooftop bars and terrace restaurants for 2023.

-Situated atop a stunning 1920s building, Wagtail at King William Street in East London may have only opened in May but it’s already proving to be a must-visit destination for locals and visitors alike.
-The stunning luxury rooftop is flanked by two alfresco terraces built around a historic dome and offers 360° views of the City.
+Situated atop a stunning 1920s building, Wagtail at King William Street in East London has been open a year now and is proving to be a must-visit destination for locals and visitors alike.
+Definitely one of the best rooftop bars and terrace restaurants in London, the stunning luxury rooftop is flanked by two alfresco terraces built around a historic dome and offers 360° views of the City.
 With a drinks list by Angelos Bafas, (previously of Aqua), there’s also a small plates menu offering faves like the soft shell crab sliders (£15) and English beef tataki with soy glaze and coriander (£20).
 It’s a redevelopment of the former House of Fraser by Maven Leisure which itself is owned by the team behind ETM Group who operate, among others, Aviary, The Botanist on Sloane Square and Chiswell Street Dining Rooms in Moorgate.
 This not-so-hard-on-the-eyes rooftop is open late from Wednesday to Saturday but make sure you secure your spot with a booking.

 Bar 31 at Shangri-La The Shard